shmootidy/tweeter/README.md

 * Tweets are read in reverse chronological order (newest first).
 * Toggle the compose tweet input fields with a nifty button.
 * All tweets saved to external database and will survive server restart.
+* Handy character counter that turns red to tell you when your entry is too long.

 ## Dependencies
 * Node 5.10.x or above